Every vacation has to start somewhere, and for most people visiting the country, it begins at one of Costa Rica’s airports.

 Flying from Juan Santamaría International Airport can be more convenient, especially if you’re connecting to a domestic route on the same day as your international arrival.
 But Tobías Bolaños International Airport is smaller and significantly less crowded, even on the busiest travel days.

 Flying within Costa Rica is often the easiest way to reach scenic destinations like Drake Bay or Tambor from San José.
 The journey would otherwise involve a time-consuming ferry or boat ride.

 Flying over Costa Rica can also be a unique way to appreciate the country’s beauty, so try to snag a window seat!

-Recognizing the growing popularity of domestic aviation, the Costa Rican government has invested money for modernization projects at several of the country’s regional airports.
+Recognizing the growing popularity of domestic aviation, the Costa Rican government has invested money in modernization projects at several of the country’s regional airports.

 While Costa Rica’s domestic airlines offer service to more than a dozen popular tourist destinations, their route networks aren’t especially developed.
 That means the majority of routes are either to or from San José.
-If you are flying from Arenal to Guanacaste, for example, you may have a long layover in San José.
+For example, if you are flying from Arenal to Guanacaste, you may have a long layover in San José.

 But domestic aviation is a growing industry in Costa Rica.
 The number of routes continues to increase, making all of Costa Rica’s beauty even more accessible.

 - San José > Drake Bay > San José:

 - Airports used: SJO or SYQ to Bahía Drake Airport (DRK)

 - Top Airlines: Aerobell, SANSA, Skyway